rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 ![http://gettingstarted.htb references](htb-getting-started-getting-started-references.png)
 *http://gettingstarted.htb references*

-So we will add `10.0.0.2` as `gettingstarted.htb` to our `/etc/hosts`:
+So we will fixt it adding `10.0.0.2` as `gettingstarted.htb` to our `/etc/hosts`:

 ```
 sudo echo `10.0.0.2 gettingstarted.htb` >> /etc/hosts
 ```

-Now, the web, looks much better:
+Now, the page, looks much better:

 ![welcome screen fixed](htb-getting-started-welcome-screen-fixed.png)
 *Welcome screen fixed*

-We can see that we have an instance of a **GetSimple** blog.
-Now, we can start to identify the technologies in use.
+We can see that we have an instance of a **GetSimple** blog and we can start to identify the technologies in use.

 ## Technologies in use